 Step 7 – Do The Carioca/Grapevine Exercise

-The carioca, also known as grapevine, is a fast tempo warm-up exercise.
+The carioca, also known as grapevine, is a fast-tempo warm-up exercise.
 Step your left foot over your right.
-This will turn your hips to clockwise direction.
+This will turn your hips in a clockwise direction.
 Uncross your right leg from under your left.
 Your feet and hips must now be shoulder-width apart.
 Now, step your left leg behind your right leg, again turning the hips.
 Step your right leg from over the left so that your feet and hips are again shoulder-width apart and pointing forward.
 Try to do this until you reach 30 feet.

 Did this warm-up confuse you?
 Watch the video for clarity.